Yuzizhou999/DFJSPT_code/README.md

 This will initialize the environment, set up the agent, and start the training loop.
 The training process will utilize both DRL and IL strategies to optimize scheduling.

-By default, the training script is configured to run with `num_workers=4` to ensure compatibility with small computers.
+By default, the training script is configured to run with `num_workers=4` to ensure compatibility with light-weight computers.
 If you'd like to use multiple CPUs for parallel environment sampling, you can increase this parameter in the script.

+The default number of training iterations is set to `200`.
+After reaching this number, training will automatically stop.
+If you wish to adjust the stopping condition, you can modify the `stop_iters` parameter in the `dfjspt_params.py` configuration file.

 During training, the script will automatically create subdirectories to save the training results and logs.
 The directory structure will be organized as follows: